TakeprofitTechnology/ReleaseNotes/Web GUI configurator.md

 ## Version 2025.7.22.1226 (17 July, 2025)
 ### Changes
 * The ID of Dynamic leverage MT5 rule is added to each rule line.
+* Added checkboxes to NOP limit MT5 plugin.

 ## Version 2025.7.17.440 (17 July, 2025)
 ### Changes